Arrival & setup

 Contract Plans (After You Are Settled)

-Once you have a German bank account and address, you can switch to a contract plan for better value:
+Once you have a German bank account and address you can switch to a contract plan for better value.
+Use Rufnummernmitnahme to port your prepaid number across:

 • Telekom (MagentaMobil): Best network coverage, especially in rural areas.
 From €30/month for 10GB